DesktopECHO/Pi-Hole-for-WSL1/README.md

 **INSTRUCTIONS:**  Copy [**PH4WSL1.cmd**](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer, right click the file and select **"Run as Administrator."**

 Download and configuration steps complete in 5-20 minutes, depending on your hardware and antivirus solution.
 If Windows Defender is active the installation will take longer.
-Some users have reported issues with [other antivurus products](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/issues/14) during installaion.
+Some users have reported issues with [other antivirus products](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/issues/14) during installaion.

 **This script performs the following steps:**